Skip to main content

 2) Continuous Feedback Mechanism

 This is key to the user-centric software process, where the results are expected to be visible on time and as demand arises.
-Here is where the continuous feedback mechanism can help you contribute to continuous development, automation and testing.
-So, investment in any of these three areas may not give you desired results in the absence of a continuous feedback mechanism.
+The continuous feedback mechanism can help you contribute to continuous development, automation, and testing.
+So, investment in any of these three areas may not yield the desired results without a continuous feedback mechanism.

-Analyzing core DevOps metrics and KPIs through app monitoring and gathering insights from Big Data analytics and reporting tools are some ways to gain continuous feedback.
+Some ways to gain continuous feedback are to analyze core DevOps metrics and KPIs through app monitoring and gather insights from Big Data analytics and reporting tools.

 3) Enhanced IT Governance

 Security risks are most obvious in the current IT scenario.
-Strong IT governance, backed by strict compliance and regulatory, is need of the hour.
+Strong IT governance, backed by strict compliance and regulatory requirements, is the need of the hour.
 Make sure to have full visibility on access and knowledge in areas involving VMs.
-Post that, ensure to have compliance and regulatory in place across vulnerable areas to avoid potential risks.
+Then, compliance and regulatory requirements are ensured across vulnerable areas to avoid potential risks.

 Automation can help you achieve this goal.
-Transparency in the CI/CD process and strict monitoring of privilege access are some ways to accomplish this goal.
+Some ways to accomplish this goal are transparency in the CI/CD process and strict monitoring of privileged access.

 4) Use The Right Toolset

-DevOps requires you to integrate different processes for seamless delivery and enhanced productivity.
-This needs the right selection of toolset.
-Some critical areas that require tools include collaboration and communication, API integration, reporting and capturing of manual and automated processes, and need for customization.
+DevOps requires integrating different processes for seamless delivery and enhanced productivity.
+This requires the right toolset.
+Some critical areas that require tools include collaboration and communication, API integration, reporting and capturing of manual and automated processes, and customization.

 5) Performance Monitoring

-Deployment time, failure rate and Mean Time To Repair (MTTR) are three key areas that require close monitoring to assess the overall DevOps performance and optimize performance.
-All these directly mean enhanced productivity and reduced time to market.
-This is crucial to achieving DevOps success.
+Deployment time, failure rate, and Mean Time To Repair (MTTR) are three key areas that require close monitoring to assess and optimize DevOps performance.
+All these directly mean enhanced productivity and reduced time to market, which is crucial to achieving DevOps success.

-Addressing recurring issues, automated tracking of core metrics and analysis of trends are some crucial aspects of achieving the goal of performance monitoring.
+Addressing recurring issues, automating the tracking of core metrics, and analyzing trends are some crucial aspects of achieving the goal of performance monitoring.

 Useful Link: Measuring DevOps Success in 4 Ways!